bakeyeon/ai-experiment-pragmatics/README.md

 # ai-experiment-pragmatics
 This repository is the result of blind dating two chatbots.
 The models used are ChatGPT's 4.0 mini and Google's Gemini.
+The experiment was conducted in Korean, and the full conversation is translated using DeepL.

 ChatGPT's 4o mini - Sentiment scores graph [gpt_res](res_gpt.png)